- Download our Ho Chi Minh City Schools Guide

-While many expats are transferred to Ho Chi Minh City to take up a particular position, those who arrive in the city wishing to look for a job shouldn’t find this to be too difficult.
-Ho Chi Minh City’s labour market is steadily expanding.
+While many expats are transferred to Ho Chi Minh City from elsewhere in the world to take up a position at a multinational company, those who arrive in the city wishing to look for a brand-new job will likely find this to be a tricky endeavour.

 Finding a job in Ho Chi Minh City